-Virtualization with VMWare
+Virtualization with VMware

-You can use VMWare vSphere virtual machines, including ESXi and vCenter, with Uyuni by setting up a virtual host manager (VHM).
+You can use VMware vSphere virtual machines, including ESXi and vCenter, with Uyuni by setting up a virtual host manager (VHM).

 To begin, you need to set up a VHM on your Uyuni Server, and inventory the available VM hosts.
 Taskomatic can then begin data collection using the VMs API.